axch/game-search/README.md

 This package contains a Haskell implementation of a (currently small) suite of generic game players.

+The available strategies are
-The primary implemented play strategy is UCT, parameterized by the number of playouts to do before choosing a move to play.
-We also have
+- MCTS with UCT, parameterized by the number of playouts per move,
+- MCTS with UCB1, also parameterized by playouts
 - Uniformly random
-- UCB1
 - "Take Obvious Moves" modification (see below)
-- Solving (small state-space) solitaires exactly
+- Exact solve with expectimax (for small-state-space solitaires, including 1.5-player)
+- Letting a human play at the terminal

 The players are generic in the sense that they can play any game that implements the Game interface in `src/Types.hs`.
 This is not to be